IE-555/final-project-dshinde99/README.md

 ## 11. Select important audio features on which recommendation function is build

 # In[23]:

+* Initializes an empty DataFrame called top_100_feat to store the top 100 track features.
+* Selects the top 100 tracks based on popularity from the by_track_pop DataFrame.
+* Retrieves the audio features (danceability, energy, speechiness, acousticness, liveness) for each track from the data DataFrame and appends them to top_100_feat.

 ```
 col_feat_data = ['danceability', 'energy', 'speechiness', 'acousticness', 'liveness']